 Poet, short story writer and novelist Keri Hulme won huge acclaim when her novel The bone people, was awarded the prestigious Booker Prize in 1985, the year in which she was writer in residence at the University of Canterbury.
-She lives, works, paints (and catches whitebait) in the tiny South Westland settlement of Okarito.
+Keri died on Monday 27 December 2021 at her home in Waimate, South Canterbury.

 The bone people